What news organizations are eligible?

 What is the timeline for the pilot year?

-Reporters at the first three newsrooms, in Appalachia, will be announced in December and begin work in January.
-Finalists for the other 2018 newsrooms will be announced in mid-December and those organizations will need to provide a bit more information by mid-January.
-Selections will be announced in March, with potential corps members applying to begin their year of reporting in June.
+Reporters at the first three newsrooms, in Appalachia, were announced in December and began work in January.
+The other 2018 newsrooms were announced in February, with potential corps members now applying to begin their year of reporting in June.